clsergent/hitachi_altwifi/Instructions.md

 These instructions are intended to replace the stock firmware of the Hitachi AirHome 400 wifi module with a custom one based on esphome to integrate into Home Assistant.

 ## Initial checks
 Check if your setup applies.
-It *will* work your devices passes all checks.
+It *will* work your if your device passes all checks.
 Otherwise it *may* work.
 Open an issue if necessary.

 1. WiFi board:
 check your onboard wifi module.
 It should be labelled **Model: RTL8710BN**.